nzee/panzoom/README.md

-# Panzo
+# Panzoom

-Panzo is a command-line tool that creates smooth panning and zooming videos from a series of images.
+Panzoom is a command-line tool that creates smooth panning and zooming videos from a series of images.
 It allows users to generate dynamic video content from static images, adding motion effects like pan and zoom with random variations to keep each image visually engaging.

 ## Features